-The County shall impose a uniform policy regarding securing and covering loads to prevent unreasonable problems involving litter or threats to public safety from windblown debris generated from vehicles transporting Solid Waste to the Facility.
-The County shall require vehicles carrying materials which can leak, fall, be blown, or otherwise dislodged from the vehicle, to be constructed and loaded as to prevent its contents from dropping, sifting, leaking or otherwise escaping therefrom and covered or appropriately secured in order to enter the Facility.
+The County shall impose a uniform policy regarding securing and covering loads to prevent unreasonable problems involving litter or threats to public safety from windblown debris generated from vehicles transporting Solid Waste to or from the Facility.
+The County shall require vehicles carrying materials which can leak, fall, be blown, or otherwise be dislodged from the vehicle, to be constructed and loaded so as to prevent their contents from dropping, sifting, leaking or otherwise escaping therefrom and to be covered or appropriately secured in order to enter or leave the Facility while transporting Solid Waste.

 The County shall monitor inbound and outbound vehicles and require all Authorized Users to inspect vehicles after unloading to insure that all loose debris which could be blown out of the vehicle is removed.
 It shall be a violation of the Facility's policy, for which the County can impose a monetary penalty or deny entry, to leave debris in vehicles or to allow for debris to exit the vehicle on Facility roadways or anywhere outside of the Designated Waste Disposal Area.
 As allowable by Sec.
 348.10 (5)(a), Wis.
-Stat., the County may allow vehicles carrying bulk material such as sand, gravel, dirt or other materials which by their nature cannot fall or be blown from the vehicle, to enter, use, or exit the Facility without a cover.
+Stat., the County may allow vehicles carrying bulk material such as sand, gravel, dirt or other materials to enter, use, or exit the Facility without a cover.